Criminal Defense Lawyers Defending Individuals Accused of a Restraining Order Violation

 Defending against a restraining order violation in Los Angeles can be complicated.

+Our lawyers may also be able to show you were not in court when the judge granted it.
 Our Los Angeles restraining order violation lawyers may be able to show that the order itself was not valid.

-For example, you may have been ordered to not come within 100 yards of your neighbor, but you have a shared pathway with them and the restraining order should have not been issued as it's impossible to comply.
+For example, you may have been ordered not to come within 100 yards of your neighbor, but you have a shared pathway with them, and the restraining order should not have been issued as it's impossible to comply.

 Our Los Angeles criminal defense law firm secured case dismissals of two separate cases of violating a civil harassment restraining order in the LAX Airport Courthouse.